troyc03/tchin-n-body-problem/README.md

 ## Overview

-This repository provides a complete framework for constructing and implementing a mathematical model in Python to simulate the trajectories of an **N-body gravitational system**.
+This repository provides a complete framework for constructing and implementing a mathematical model in Python and MATLAB to simulate the trajectories of an **N-body gravitational system**.

 The **N-body problem** is a classical problem in physics and applied mathematics that seeks to predict the motion of a system of celestial bodies interacting through gravitational forces.
 While the **two-body problem** admits an exact analytical solution (e.g., Keplerian orbits), systems with three or more bodies generally **do not have closed-form solutions**.
 Instead, their behavior is often: